Breakdown on Smart Motorway

 Suppose a family goes on holiday in their car with a baby strapped in a child seat.
 They are driving through a busy motorway interchange surrounded by HGVs or some similar section of motorway where there is no grass bank, just a concrete wall.
 The car breaks down suddenly and unexpectedly and will move no further.
 They have one mobile phone with a flat battery or there is so much noise they can't hear it.
 The official advice then is put on the hazard warning lights, keep the seat belts on, phone 999 (if you can), then sit tight and pray that somebody in a control centre somewhere is awake and has actually seen you.
 Pray that you and your family come off the motorway alive.

 Shapps now says improvements will be introduced to make Smart Motorways safer.
-How safe is 'safer'?
+Safer than what?
 They will not be as safe as a hard shoulder motorway until the nearside lane is closed to traffic immediately a vehicle stops in it.
-Even a government filled with dunces should be able to see that.
+You'd think even a government minister would be able to see that.